petrov-dimitar/data-story-communicable-diseases/README.md

 7. Why is the progress not fast enough
 8. Recommendations to increase the progress

-The realization of project required an extensive amount of data gathering, combining, cleaning and manipulation technics and the usage of various "Big Data" open sources.
+The realization of project required an extensive amount of data gathering, combining, cleaning and manipulation technics, as well as the usage of various "Big Data" open sources.

 ## Technologies
 - HTML